excid3/rails/guides/source/getting_started.md

 * The general layout of a Rails application.
 * The basic principles of MVC (Model, View, Controller) and RESTful design.
 * How to quickly generate the starting pieces of a Rails application.
+* How to deploy your app to production using Kamal.
 --------------------------------------------------------------------------------

 Introduction